apollonorth/Java-Projects/README.md

 # Projects
-A place to upload projects that I do not feel deserve their own repository.
+A place to upload smaller projects that do not deserve their own repository.